James B. Ray: Governor

 Ray became the state's fourth governor on February 12, 1825, when Indiana governor William Hendricks resigned from his office to become a U.S. senator.
 The lieutenant governor's office had remained vacant after Boon's departure for the U.S. House of Representatives the previous year.
 This is the only time this occurred in Indiana history.
 After a brief debate about his eligibility to become governor because of his young age, Ray was able to provide proof that he met the minimum age of thirty as required under the state constitution.

 Indiana was still a young state during Ray's tenure as governor, but it was growing rapidly.
 The state's population increased 45 percent and its finances were strengthened during a period of relative prosperity.
 To encourage further settlement and economic development, Ray supported internal improvements, Native American removal, codification of Indiana's laws, improved county and local government, and expanded educational opportunities.
 Party politics also entered the state during Ray's term as governor.
 Previously, politicians in the state were loosely affiliated with the Democratic-Republican Party or none at all.
 During the 1820s national parties were generally divided among Jeffersonian Republicans, who followed Henry Clay and John Quincy Adams, and Jacksonian Democrats, who supported Andrew Jackson.
 Ray resisted the rise of the parties and tried to remain neutral.

 In the summer of 1825, Ray announced that he would seek election for a full three-year term as governor.
-Ray's campaign against Isaac Blackford, Chief Justice of the Indiana Supreme Court.
+Ray campaigned against Isaac Blackford, Chief Justice of the Indiana Supreme Court.
 Blackford, a graduate of Princeton University, charged that Ray was "pompous, poorly educated, and ill-equipped for the job."
 Ray countered with arguments against party politics and made a strong case for internal improvements.
 Ray won the election with 13,040 votes to 10,418, a margin of 2,622 votes.

 Ray became the first governor to serve in the new capitol of Indianapolis.
 His wife found the Governor's Mansion in Monument Circle to lack privacy, and the couple refused to live there.